Project Details

 Our Approach

+To support the City, Landau collaborated with teaming partner GSI in a shared lead and support role.
 Landau determined site susceptibility through review of environmental databases, contaminated site inventories, and maps available from the Washington Department of Health Source Water Assessment Program.
 This data was reviewed in the context of a preliminary hydrogeologic conceptual model developed from existing geologic reports, nearby well logs, and review of the City’s existing numerical groundwater flow model.
-The hydrogeologic conceptual model was used to estimate a minimum sustainable wellfield yield of 10,000 gpm.
+The hydrogeologic conceptual model was used to estimate a minimum sustainable well field yield of 10,000 gpm.
 A pilot test well was drilled and tested to verify and refine the hydrogeologic conceptual model.
-The refined model was then used to develop a final wellfield design, individual well screen designs, and design pumping rates.
+The refined model was then used to develop a final well field design, individual well screen designs, and design pumping rates.
 Water quality testing was performed to verify the site susceptibility assessment.

 The Solution

-Landau’s collaborative work with GSI on this project allowed the City to both accurately evaluate the feasibility ofthe Havana Street site and develop a Wellfield design that will provide a reliable water source to meet the City’s water demand well into the future.
+Landau’s collaborative work with GSI Water Solutions, Inc. on this project allowed the City to both accurately evaluate the feasibility of the Havana Street site and develop a well field design that will provide a reliable water source to meet the City’s water demand well into the future.